2sylbl/tmshtesting/README.md

 bash_tmsh.sh - Bash script to run arbitrary tmsh commands on a remote host of your choosing via SSH

 This bash script will take a list of tmsh commands provided in a separate text file and run them against a remote BIG-IP.
-(The commands in the text file should not include the *tmsh* at the beginning of each line)
+The commands in the text file should not include the *tmsh* at the beginning of each line.

 *Usage:*
 ./bash_tmsh.sh commands.txt